This information describes your thoracentesis (THOR-ah-sen-TE-sis) procedure and what to do after your procedure.

-Thoracentesis is a procedure to remove fluid from the space between the chest wall and the lung.
+Thoracentesis is a procedure to remove fluid from the space between your chest wall and lung.
 This space is called the pleural cavity.
-The procedure is done to make a diagnosis, to relieve symptoms, or both.
+The procedure is done to relieve shortness of breath caused by the fluid and can help diagnose illnesses, such as:

 Before Your Procedure